Cartan subalgebra: Splitting Cartan subalgebra

 Over non-algebraically closed fields, not all Cartan subalgebras are conjugate.
 An important class are splitting Cartan subalgebras: if a Lie algebra admits a splitting Cartan subalgebra $\mathfrak{h}$ then it is called splittable, and the pair $(\mathfrak{g},\mathfrak{h})$ is called a split Lie algebra; over an algebraically closed field every semisimple Lie algebra is splittable.
 Any two splitting Cartan algebras are conjugate, and they fulfill a similar function to Cartan algebras in semisimple Lie algebras over algebraically closed fields, so split semisimple Lie algebras (indeed, split reductive Lie algebras) share many properties with semisimple Lie algebras over algebraically closed fields.

 Over a non-algebraically closed field not every semisimple Lie algebra is splittable, however.

 Cartan subgroup

-A Cartan subgroup of a Lie group is a special type of subgroup.
-Specifically, its Lie algebra (which captures the group’s algebraic structure) is itself a Cartan subalgebra.
-When we consider the identity component of a subgroup, it shares the same Lie algebra.
-However, there isn’t a universally agreed-upon definition for which subgroup with this property should be called the ‘Cartan subgroup,’ especially when dealing with disconnected groups.
+The Lie group–Lie algebra correspondence allows one to translate the notion of Cartan subalgebras to Lie groups.
+Specifically, a subgroup $G\subset H$ of a Lie Group, translates to a sub Lie Algebra $Lie(G)\subset Lie(H)$.

-For compact connected Lie groups, a Cartan subgroup is essentially a maximal connected Abelian subgroup—often referred to as a ‘maximal torus.’
-The Lie algebra associated with this subgroup is also a Cartan subalgebra.
+In the case of compact connected Lie groups, cartan subgroups are maximal connected Abelian subgroups and are oftentimes referred to as ‘ maximal tori.’

-Now, when we explore disconnected compact Lie groups, things get interesting.
-There are multiple definitions for a Cartan subgroup.
-One common approach, proposed by David Vogan, defines it as the group of elements that normalize a fixed maximal torus while preserving the fundamental Weyl chamber.
-This version is sometimes called the ‘large Cartan subgroup.’
-Additionally, there exists a ‘small Cartan subgroup,’ defined as the centralizer of a maximal torus.
-It’s important to note that these Cartan subgroups may not always be abelian in general.
+In the case of disconnected compact lie groups, there are two common definitions.

+The large Cartan subgroup is defined as the group of elements that normalize a fixed maximal torus and fix the fundamental Weyl chamber.

+The small Cartan subgroup is defined as the centralizer of a maximal torus.

+For any of these definitions, a cartan subgroup of a Lie group implies a Cartan subalgebra relation for the corresponding Lie algebras.